ng-/ng/readme.md

 })
 ```

 *Templates:* Something similar happens in the routing config.
 The routing config is executed on the server as soon as ng is started.
 Once loaded on the server, the templates are written to the client module before it is served by the interceptor.
-The template code will simply appear in the client's config.
+The template will simply appear in the client's config.

 Sound complicated?
 It's not!  ng uses a very elegant api exposed as the module's transform method.  ng has built in transforms for making client-side factories - like the os example - and filling in templates - like the routing config - but allows you to create your own transforms as well.
 ```javascript